Travis-Houston/doorbell-camera/README.md

 ## Installing

-If you want to try, just clone this repository through:
+If you want to try, clone this repository through:
 ```
 git clone https://github.com/Travis-Houston/doorbell-camera.git
 ```